HankB/ESP_Configurator/README.md

 Provide *nix server and ESP client to support configuration of an ESP or similar device.

+## 2025-03-19 Status

+* Still in the planning stage.
+Need to do some additional work with the existing projects before turning attention to this, so "later ..."

 ## 2025-03-19 Motivation

 I have projects that, for example, use an ESP32 to read and publish temperature from a DS18B20 temperature sensor.
 It's just awkward to have to recompile it for each sensor that I want to deploy.
 FDurther, I intend to deploy the sensors in multiple locations, each with their own configuration requirements such as WiFi creds(*) and MQTT broker.